Human-AI Synergy Supports Collective Creative Search: Introduction

-Here, we address these challenges by studying a creativity task with an objective ground truth.
+Here, we address these challenges by studying a creative discovery task with an objective ground truth.
 Inspired by the game Semantle \citep{semantle2022,ueshima2024simple}, participants infer a hidden target word (Fig. \ref{figure-schematics}A) and receive feedback based on the semantic similarity between their guesses and the target (Fig. \ref{figure-schematics}B).
 In each round, participants are informed of the best guess and score produced by previous players within the same game (Fig. \ref{figure-schematics}C).
 Players, either human or Gemini 2.5 AI agents, join groups composed of either humans, AI, or both (Fig. \ref{figure-schematics}D,E).
-We found that hybrid human-AI groups consistently outperformed homogeneous groups, achieving faster convergence to high-value solutions while preserving exploration diversity at both individual and collective levels.
+We found that hybrid human-AI groups consistently outperformed homogeneous groups, achieving faster convergence to high-value solutions.
 Crucially, participation in hybrid groups altered the behaviors of both humans and AI.
 AI agents exhibited greater lexical diversity and search quality when interacting with humans, while humans achieved slightly higher performance and made significantly more unique guesses in the presence of AI.
 This mutual adaptation suggests that the benefits of human-AI collaboration emerge not from simple addition but from the dynamic interplay of complementary cognitive strategies: humans explore broadly, preventing premature convergence, while AI exploits efficiently, accelerating progress toward promising regions.
-To test whether these benefits arise from cognitive heterogeneity rather than agent diversity per se, we analyzed an experiment involving two distinct LLMs (Gemini 2.5 and GPT 5.1).
-This experiment showed only marginal gains, indicating that the degree of cognitive difference, not merely agent diversity, drives collaborative advantage.
-Finally, we validated in a series of control studies that these effects are robust to different types of AI systems and different forms of communication channels between participants in the game.
+To test whether these benefits arise from cognitive heterogeneity rather than agent diversity per se, we analyzed an experiment involving two distinct LLMs, Gemini 2.5 and GPT-5.1.
+This experiment showed a similar synergistic effect, but overall performance was lower than in human-AI collaboration, indicating that part of the hybrid advantage originates from agent heterogeneity.
+Finally, we validated in a series of control studies that these effects are robust to different types of AI systems, different forms of communication channels between participants in the game and variations in model decoding temperatures.